gravitational/gravity/docs/6.x/hub.md

 #### Configuring endpoints

-By default, Gravity Hub is configured with a single endpoint set via `--ops-advertise-addr` flag during the installation.
+By default, Gravity Hub is configured with a single endpoint set via `--hub-advertise-addr` flag during the installation.
 This means that all Gravity Hub clients will use this address to connect to it.

 But Gravity Hub can also be configured to advertise different addresses to